I want to travel over seas and work in Canada in a ski resort for 6-12 months.

 But just GO.
 Don't wait and put it off for later.
 There might not be a later.
 Opportunity favours the young and the free - and I can assure you you don't realize just how free you are until you are older.

-just go (and good luck) about 6 years ago
+just go (and good luck) almost 7 years ago

 Do it!
 You will meet the coolest people, have crazy experiences, and learn about yourself.
 Canada is so amazing, and if you find someone to take road trips with, you'll see even more.
 There is so much to see and do in the mountains, and the people who live in them are friendly and interesting.